 Just recently in my Facebook group, a financial wellness roadwarrior asked how he could get his free credit score and a member responded with AnnualCreditReport.com.
 I corrected the response and directed the roadwarrior to one of the many free credit report monitoring apps.
-He responded back that he was indeed looking for the AnnualCredit Report.com website because he wanted to get free copies of his credit report, not his score.
+He responded that he was indeed looking for the AnnualCredit Report.com website because he wanted to get free copies of his credit report, not his score.

 The reality is that most people continue to interchangeably use the term credit report and credit scores synonymously.
-They are in fact two distinct and different things.
+They are two distinct and different things.
 I realized, then, I needed to continue to educate the group and my readers about credit, credit reports, and credit scores.

 1. What is a credit report?

 A credit report contains information about your credit history and the status of your credit accounts.
 This information includes how often you make your payments on time, how much credit you have, how much credit you have available, how much credit you are using, and whether a debt collector is collecting on any debt you owe.

 2. Where can I get a free credit report?

 So here it is, there is only one federally mandated website where you can access all 3 credit bureau reports for free.
 The website is AnnualCreditReport.com.
 You’re allowed access to each of your credit reports once every 12 months.